jheffat/DPJ/README.md

 The original name, Fixor, was chosen because the first version of the tool used only XOR-based encryption with a fixed key in 2021.
 As the project evolved to include more advanced cryptographic mechanisms, the name no longer reflected its capabilities.

-DPJ has a deeper significance: it was the name of my first encryption tool [DPJ Basic](https://github.com/jheffat/DPJ/blob/main/scrnsht/DPJ%20Basic%20by%20VB.png), created in 2001 with QBASIC(CLI) later in 2005 with VB(GUI).
+DPJ has a deeper significance: it was the name of my first encryption tool [DPJ Basic](https://github.com/jheffat/DPJ/blob/main/scrnsht/DPJ%20Basic%20by%20VB.png), created in 2001 with QBASIC(CLI), later in 2005 with VB(GUI).
 Bringing the name back honors that origin while also marking the maturity of this version.

 This release marks a turning point — DPJ is no longer a simple XOR tool, but a full encryption system with real IV, linear & nonlinear complexity...